Light Mode

 R.J.
 Palacio

 R.J.
-Palacio is the author of books that focus on themes of kindness and understanding.
-Her most well-known book, “Wonder,” tells the story of Auggie, a boy with a facial difference who starts attending school after being homeschooled.
+Palacio is an author whose stories focus on empathy, kindness, and how people’s lives connect.
+In her book “Wonder,” Palacio tells the story of Auggie Pullman, a boy born with a facial difference who starts fifth grade at Beecher Prep.